Skip to main content

 • Provide objective, actionable insights

-If you wait until after the trade, the mirror becomes blurred.
+If you wait until after the trade, the signal becomes distorted.

-TradeMonkey is an instrument panel, not a diary.
+TradeMonkey is an instrument panel, not a notebook.

 Instruments must be read during the flight, not after landing.